davidpetter/security-architecture/README.md

 * Co-worker at work
 * Etc

+### Segregation of duties
+The concept of having more than one person required to complete a task.
+In business the separation by sharing of more than one individual in one single task is an internal control intended to prevent fraud and error.

 Principles
 * There should be a determined set of trust anchors
 * There should be a lowest level of acceptable trust